Updates as of July 2018:

-As stated above, minor applicants (1 year old and below) don’t need a confirmed online appointment as a special lane is dedicated for infants, senior citizens, pregnant women, and PWDs.
+As stated above, minor applicants (7 years old and below) don’t need a confirmed online appointment as a special lane is dedicated for minors, senior citizens, pregnant women, solo parents, and PWDs.
 Rigel was 5 months old when we applied for her passport so, yey!
 (Click here for a complete list of persons who may avail of the courtesy lane).

 Also, one adult is allowed to apply together with the infant without scheduling an appointment.
 So, I finally updated my passport to my married name.

 THE APPLICATION PROCESS

 My initial plan was to go to Megamall early as the DFA office opens at 10am, but Rigel decided to sleep in ‘til 10:30am.
 So, after feeding, bathing, getting ready, and a little bit of “kulitan”, we finally left the house at around noon.
 Yes, it took us almost 2 hours to get ready!
 If you’re a mom, you know how it works and I know you won’t judge me.
 Lol!

 We got in at 1:30 PM, there wasn’t a long line.
 At the entrance, there’s a counter where the application form is stamped with “INFANT” and the queue number is given.
 We were told to proceed to Window #2 for processing – this is the window for the courtesy lane.
 There were plenty of seats and space for bulky diaper bags and strollers, kaya di kayo masstress!